 10- Outdoor shower.

 We always stay in a house with an outdoor shower.
-Six kids (our four plus my niece & nephew) at the beach make for a very messy floor if they come inside to get a shower.
+Six kids (our four plus my niece & nephew), plus 4 adults and 3 dogs at the beach make for a very messy floor if they come inside with sandy feet (and paws) to get a shower.
 An outdoor shower is a must.

 MORE POSTS YOU MIGHT LIKE: